lexisandoval/windy_city_rooftops_backend/README.md

 ## Usage

-To run the web application, run the command..
+To run the application, run the command..

     $ rails s